CEPH-unibe/CEPH_R_project_template/README.md

 The `analysis` folder contains, *surprise*, R scripts covering analysis of your analysis ready data (in the `data` folder).
-These are R scripts with output which is limited to numbers, tables and figures.
+These are R scripts with output which is limited to numbers, tables and figures, which you will store in the `output` folder.
 It should not include R markdown code!

-It is often helpful to create additional sub-folders for statistics and figures, especially if figures are large and complex (i.e. visualizations, rather than graphical representations of statistical properties, such as maps).

 Scripts can have a numbered prefix to indicate an order of execution, but this is generally less important as you will work on analysis ready data.
 If there